 People usually eat scotch eggs as part of a picnic or buffet, but they are also often brought in supermarkets for a quick snack.

 Surprised?
 Don’t be!
-The British and the Indians have had a long and… complicated… history which resulted in the wonderful immigration of the curry to the UK shores.
+The British and India have had a long and… complicated… history which resulted in the wonderful immigration of the curry to the UK shores.

 Once in the UK curry took on a life of its own and the British are credited with creating some of the most well-known curries in the world.
 The famous chicken tikka masala was first invented in Scotland, whereas Birmingham is famous for creating the balti.